Wait (Maroon 5 song): Snapchat version video

 On January 16, 2018, a Snapchat version video was released on Spotify and on Vevo, the following day.
 Directed by Travis Schneider, and was shot on iPhone 7.
-The video follows Levine in various parts at his home, as he performs in lip-syncing to the song with scenes covered by different Snapchat filters.
+This video drew inspiration from the 2016 music video "Hell No" by Ingrid Michaelson, and follows Levine in various parts at his home, as he performs in lip-syncing to the song with scenes covered by different Snapchat filters.
 Levine's wife, Behati Prinsloo makes a cameo appearance.

 Lyric videos

 A vertical lyric video was released exclusively by Spotify on December 15, 2017.
 Like the Snapchat video, which was also directed by Schneider and features Levine, is writing the lyrics on a screen wall.
 On February 1, 2018, the official lyric video is directed and produced by the band's multi-instrumentalist Sam Farrar.
 It was shot entirely on iPhone X.

 Live performances

 On November 7, 2017, Maroon 5 performed "Wait" for the first time at the iHeartRadio Theater in Burbank, California.
 On January 18, 2018, the band continued the song for Jimmy Kimmel Live!, as well as the 2018 iHeartRadio Music Awards on March 11.
 Pop band Echosmith, praised their latter performance as "one of the best sounding tv performances".
-They also performed the song on the final night of the 2018 Capital One JamFest in San Antonio, on April 1, 2018.
 Later, Maroon 5 played with the song live on The Voice on April 24 and The Ellen DeGeneres Show on May 7, 2018, respectively.